SarthakMakhija/tech-lessons-posts/content/en/blog/beginning_serverless_journey/index.md

 description: "Serverless is a paradigm that lays its foundations on the fact that \"We don't have to provision and manage servers\".
 Let's begin our serverless journey which starts with building a serverless application.
 After we have built an application we will proceed with testing it using LocalStack and finally deploying it using AWS CDK"
 tags: ["AWS Lambda", "Serverless"]
 thumbnail: /beginning-serverless.png
-caption: "Background by Solen Feyissa on Unsplash"
+caption: "Background by Nick Fewings on Unsplash"
 ---

 > Serverless is a paradigm that lays its foundations on the fact that "We don't have to provision and manage servers".